JohnStuartPhil/p5test/README.md

 ## References
 Much of the code was taken from the Chrunometer walkthrough and amended accordingly

+## Issues
+Noticed when y_data profiling brought up on screen and working, other graphics later in the notebook such as heat maps, correllation charts etc would run not display graphics.
+When y_data profiling commented out, and kernel re-started, noticed that said heat maps, correllation charts etc would display graphics correctley.
+Issue not resolved.

 ## Thank yous
 Tutor: Niel McEwan
 Mentor: Rohit Sharma